jgscott/ECO395M/README.md

-### Week 12-13: Unsupervised learning, continued: PCA, networks, and association rules
+### Unsupervised learning, continued: PCA, networks, and association rules

 Reading: rest of chapter 10 of _Introduction to Statistical Learning_.